Heroin Rehab at Engage Wellness Acton

 A primary reason heroin isn’t used in general healthcare is because it is highly addictive.
 In palliative care, there are fewer concerns about the long-term impacts of addiction.
 However, for people with many years ahead of them, heroin addiction can be devastating.

-Heroin is so addictive because there’s no way to take it that doesn’t almost immediately flood the brain with chemicals.
+Heroin is so addictive because when you take it, it almost immediately floods the brain with chemicals.
 Heroin is either injected directly into the bloodstream, snorted as a powder or liquid, or smoked.
-However when it is taken, the body experiences the effect of the drug nearly instantly.
+However, when it is taken, the body experiences the effect of the drug nearly instantly.[3]

 The Culture Surrounding Heroin in the United States

-Another reason so many people need to seek heroin addiction treatment is addiction to other opioids that are no longer available or too expensive.
+Another reason people may have turned to heroin is a previous addiction to other opioids that are no longer available or too expensive.
 There is a problem with painkiller addiction across America.
-People who live with pain are often prescribed opioids in the short term, but then they become addicted.
+People who live with pain are often prescribed opioids in the short term, but then they can become addicted.
 When their prescription runs out, they may look for other sources of the drugs.
-“Black market” painkillers can be very expensive and heroin can, sometimes, seem like a cheaper option.
+“Black market” painkillers can be very expensive, and heroin can, sometimes, seem like a cheaper option.
 Sadly, many street drugs, regardless of price, are cut with other substances like fentanyl and can cause instant overdose.

 Heroin Addiction Warning Signs